Facebook InstagramBlue Sky Social

 Plaque building up in a blood vessel.

-There are many misconceptions about cholesterol.
-What it does to our bodies, the medications we take for it, and what a healthy number is.
-I’m going to try and clear up some of that confusion.
+There are many misconceptions about cholesterol: what it does to our bodies, how medications work, and what a “healthy” number really is.
+Let’s clear up some of that confusion.

 What is cholesterol?